-Unicode support was added to RAD Studio, Delphi and C++Builder and RAD Studio starting with the 2009 version.
-These migration resources were developed at that time but are still useful today if you are upgrading from a 2007 or earlier version to a later Unicode-enabled version of these tools.
+Unicode support was added to RAD Studio, Delphi and C++Builder starting with the 2009 version.
+Many migration resources were developed at that time but are still useful today if upgrading from a pre-Unicode (2007 or earlier) version.

 Whether you are in the early planning stages of migrating an existing application to Unicode-enabled RAD Studio, or in the midst of the process, Delphi Unicode Migration for Mere Mortals can help.
 Written with input from many of the leaders in the RAD Studio community, this white paper provides you with valuable techniques and advice that will smooth the way.